Front-line workers are getting some of the tech (and tracking) of office workers

 By putting more devices and technology into the pockets and hands of front-line users, employers may also have new ways to track their employees and what they do during the day, Litwin said.
 For example, if employees are using new software, could their bosses know how many times they chatted with a co-worker?
 Would they be able to track how much time the employee spent in which apps, and how they use that information?

-Microsoft said Viva, its employee resources platform that tracks workers’ activities on the service, offers “privacy-protected insights and recommendations to improve productivity and well-being.”
+Microsoft said Viva, its employee resources platform that can track workers’ activities on the the company’s apps, offers “privacy-protected insights and recommendations to improve productivity and well-being.”
 But individual workers are the only people who will see their own personalized data.
 Managers and companies only receive access to anonymized, aggregated data, it said.

-Litwin said workers should still be cautious.
+Litwin said workers should be cautious, and employers should prioritize tech that helps workers do their jobs.

 “The idea that workers want constant information while they’re working — it’s hard for me to imagine that’s something they’ll benefit from,” Litwin said.
 “But if you can give workers real-time information that will help them better serve customers, I’m all for that.”